 Welcome back to the Cause Cinema Spotlight.
 3 projects.
 Under 10 minutes.

-And that’s a wrap for the Cause Cinema Spotlight.
-Hope you enjoy this week’s picks, along with your favorite green drink of choice.
+And that’s a wrap for the Cause Cinema Spotlight this week.
+Hope you enjoy this week’s picks.